State University of New York at Cobleskill: Athletics

-SUNY Cobleskill teams participate as a member of the National Collegiate Athletic Association's Division III, after spending years in the National Junior College Athletic Association (NJCAA).
-The Fighting Tigers are primarily a member of the North Atlantic Conference (NAC) for all sports since the 2020-21 season, with the exception of equestrian which competes in the Intercollegiate Horse Show Association (IHSA) and track & field which competes in the New York State College Track Conference (NYSCTC).
-The Fighting Tigers were also formerly a member of the North Eastern Athletic Conference (NEAC) from 2008-09 to 2019-20.
+SUNY Cobleskill teams (nicknamed the Fighting Tigers) participate as a member of the National Collegiate Athletic Association's Division III, after spending years in the National Junior College Athletic Association (NJCAA).
+The Fighting Tigers are primarily a member of the North Atlantic Conference (NAC) for all sports since the 2020–21 season, with the exception of equestrian which competes in the Intercollegiate Horse Show Association (IHSA) and track & field which competes in the New York State College Track Conference (NYSCTC).

+The Fighting Tigers were also formerly a member of the North Eastern Athletic Conference (NEAC) from 2008–09 to 2019–20.
 Men's sports include: basketball, cross country, equestrian, golf, lacrosse, soccer, swimming & diving, and track & field; while women's sports include: basketball, cross country, equestrian, golf, lacrosse (in 2023–24), soccer, softball, swimming & diving, track & field, and volleyball.